 Should you be uncertain about the need for your documents to be legalised by the Department of Consular Affairs (prior to coming to the Embassy) and/or have other queries on the notarisation process, please contact the Embassy for more information.

-The processing time for notarisation of documents is half a working day.
+Half a working day.
 Documents submitted in the morning can be collected in the afternoon on the same day, while documents submitted in the afternoon can be collected in the morning of the following working day.

 Certifying True Copy of Documents

 The Embassy may only certify a true copy of documents issued by the Singapore Government such as birth/death certificates, birth/death extracts, marriage certificates, etc. Other documents without the Singapore Government’s seal must be legalised at the Singapore Academy of Law (https://legalisation.sal.sg) before it is legalised by the Embassy (see next section on ‘Legalisation of Documents’).